mphowardlab/mphowardlab.github.io/_members/cha-jinny.md

 ---

 Jinny joined the lab in 2023.
-She is developing our open-source multiparticle coliision dynamics software in HOOMD-blue to include complex confining boundaries.
+She is developing our open-source multiparticle colision dynamics software in HOOMD-blue to include complex confining boundaries.